LuisLuii/FastAPIQuickCRUD/README.md

 This is a CRUD router builder, which allow you to build Pydantic model automatically via SQLAlchemy schema, and provided that a simple but comprehensive CRUD API:

 - Get one
 - Get many
 - Update one
 - Update many
 - Patch one
 - Patch many
-- Create one
+- Create/Upsert one
-- Create many
+- Create/Upsert many
-- Upsert One
-- Upsert Many
 - Delete One
 - Delete Many
 - Post Redirect Get